 Allied to the opportunities for increased partnership working we will also make the most of the additional Mental Health Investment Standard and COVID 19 funding to deliver our workforce plan supporting delivery of the Long-Term Plan mental health priorities, by 2024.
-We will also seek capital funding through the New Hospitals Program to support our plans to develop new wards with 100% single room en-suite accommodation, fit for the twenty first century.
+We will also seek capital funding through the New Hospitals Programme to support our plans to develop new, safer and therapeutic wards with 100% single room en-suite accommodation, fit for the twenty first century.